ifyouseewendy/ifyouseewendy.github.io/source/_posts/2014-12-30-git-reminders.markdown

 1. stores blobs for the files that have changed
 2. updates the index
 3. writes out trees
-4. writes commit objects that reference the top- level trees and the commits that came immediately before them.
+4. writes commit objects that reference the top-level trees and the commits that came immediately before them.

 ```sh
 $ find .git/objects -type f